zertosh/unreachable-branch-transform/README.md

 unreachable-branch-transform
 ============================

-Comments out unreachable code branches in `if` statements, ternaries `?`, and logical operations `||` `&&`, where the test is determinable (like comparing two constants).
+Removes unreachable code branches in `if` statements, ternaries `?`, and logical operations `||` `&&`, where the test is determinable (like comparing two constants).
 This is similar to what [UglifyJS](https://github.com/mishoo/UglifyJS2)'s "dead_code" compressor option does, but without the extra code transformations.
-Unlike UglifyJS, instead of removing the "dead code", it is wrapped in a comment `/* ... */`.
-This enables further transformations and easy debugging (since you can still see the code that was unreachable).

 When combined with something like [envify](https://github.com/hughsk/envify) and [browserify](https://github.com/substack/node-browserify), you can perform conditional `require` calls without including more code than you need.